Is Breathing on Lenses a Good Idea (Even with a LensPen)?

 At first, I had no idea why the fungus would have grown so quickly, when I had used a LensPen on it SEVERAL times before and had no problem.
 You may be saying the same "I've used a LensPen for YEARS, have ALWAYS breathed on my lenses AND HAVE NEVER HAD a problem with lens fungus!"
 I had too, and had in fact I had learned about breathing on lenses (to clean them) by watching camera salesman do it at a local (long since closed) camera store.
 I wondered "Why did my lens suffer lens fungus when many other people have not experienced the same issue?"

-YES, LENS FUNGUS IS REAL
+IS LENS FUNGUS IS REAL?

 WHERE DID THE FUNGUS COME FROM?